Skip to main content

 Limitations

 • Tape technique matters.
-A few centimetres of difference in where you place the tape will shift the result.
+A few centimeters of difference in where you place the tape will shift the result.
 Re-measure with the same technique each time to track change reliably.

 • Doesn't distinguish subcutaneous vs visceral fat.
 Two people with the same waist circumference can have very different amounts of harmful visceral fat inside the abdomen.
 WHR/WtHR is a proxy, not a direct measurement.